-Making the new year the best year yet can have a lot to do with keeping New Year's resolutions.
+Making the new year your best year yet can have a lot to do with keeping your New Year's resolutions.

 Career-related New Year's resolutions are fairly common.
-According to a 2015 survey by Accountemps, 68 percent of professionals report they have made resolutions that would further their career, like getting a new job, asking for a raise or developing critical skills.
+According to a 2015 survey by Accountemps, 68 percent of professionals report that they have made resolutions that would further their career, like getting a new job, asking for a raise, or developing critical skills.
 Furthermore, a recent survey by TopResume found that 65 percent of professionals say that getting a new job is amongst their top New Year's resolutions.
 However, less than half know how they'll accomplish that goal.
 As we approach the end of the year, I recommend looking back before you look ahead.
-Did you make any career resolutions for 2016?
-If so, did you follow through on them and why?
+Did you make any career resolutions last year?
+If so, did you follow through on them?
+Why or why not?

-Many professionals begin the year with great aspirations that collapse under the weight of work obligations, stress and tiny choices that add up to stalled progress towards their goals.
-If you find yourself in that boat, make sure you're working towards the correct goal in the first place.
+Many professionals begin the year with great aspirations that ultimately collapse under the weight of work obligations, stress, and tiny choices that add up to stalled progress towards their goals.
+If you find yourself in that boat, make sure you're working towards the correct career goal in the first place.
 All too often, our goals are defined by other people's expectations or a drive to prove someone wrong.
-If you're sure that the goal is a true reflection of your own desires, here are 10 tips on how to keep New Year's resolutions and make this year different.
+If you're sure that the goal is a true reflection of your own desires, here are 10 tips on how to actually keep your New Year's career resolutions:

-What will it be like to accomplish your goal, whether in terms of promotion, a new opportunity or an advanced degree?
+What will it be like to accomplish your goal, whether in terms of promotion, a new career opportunity, or an advanced degree?
 How will your daily life be different?
-What will you do, who will you interact with and how will you grow?
+What will you do, who will you interact with, and how will you grow?

-This may sound like a simple way to keep your New Year's resolution, but building a strong foundation for your career growth matters a great deal.
-Be sure that you always have an up-to-date resume, and keep your LinkedIn profile alive and active.
-Even if you are not in job-search mode, being present to your accomplishments, skills and professional image will do wonders for your confidence.
+This may sound like a simple way to keep your New Year's resolution, but building a strong foundation for your career development matters a great deal.
+Be sure that you always have an up-to-date resume and keep your LinkedIn profile alive and active.
+Even if you are not in job-search mode, being present to your accomplishments, skills, and professional image will do wonders for your confidence.

 Whether or not your job requires continued professional education, your ability to grow in your role is driven by exposure to new ideas.
 If you have to get CE credits to maintain a professional license, take charge of the educational opportunities and shape them to deliver the most value.
 Many employers will cover the cost of seminars and online learning events if you can demonstrate the value.

-Has a professional goal has been on your radar for a long time and you just don't seem to make progress on it?
+Has a professional goal been on your radar for a long time, and you just don't seem to be making any progress on it?
 It may be time for deep work.
 The concept, introduced in Cal Newport's book, Deep Work: Rules for Focused Success in a Distracted World, is to carve out a meaningful stretch of time to work on what's most important.
 Fifteen minutes here and there do not equal a dedicated hour (or three) in its ability to move you in the right direction and inspire more effort.

-Here is a quick test to tell whether you have time to spare.
-If you watch any television shows or have one social media account, you have the time to make progress on your goal.
+Here is a quick test to tell whether or not you have time to spare: If you watch any television shows or have one social media account, you have the time to make progress on your goal.
 You are just choosing to spend it on entertainment instead.
-Hold yourself to a higher standard when it comes to time, because it's the most limited commodity you have.
+Hold yourself to a higher standard when it comes to time because it's the most limited commodity you have.

 You might try tracking everything you do over the course of a few days.
-I have found that a time use diary over the course of two to three days is a great tool to cut out time wasters and identify downtime that could be used more productively.
+I have found that a time-use diary over the course of two to three days is a great way to cut out time wasters and identify downtime that could be used more productively.

 In other words, make your bed and clean your desk.
 Accomplishment and structure in small tasks will inevitably give you the dopamine boost to do the next thing.
 If my opinion does not convince you, listen to this commencement speech by the Navy SEAL commander Admiral William H. McRaven.

-Nobody gets to great accomplishments on his or her own.
-While individual effort and resilience is key, don't overlook the importance of your support network.
-From family members to friends, mentors, coaches and even public figures that you don't personally know, look for your sources of inspiration and motivation.
+Nobody achieves great accomplishments on his or her own.
+While individual effort and resilience are key, don't overlook the importance of your support network.
+From family members to friends, mentors, coaches, and even public figures that you don't personally know, look for your sources of inspiration and motivation.

-Something that I have learned from Tim Ferriss is the idea that striving for a perfect outcome can actually derail your efforts in the long run.
-Instead, you might try to frame your goal in terms of learning you will acquire along the way, people you will meet and experiences you will gather.
-In other words, set up your path to be a win independent of whether or not you reach your goal.
+Something that I have learned from Tim Ferriss is the idea that striving for the perfect outcome can actually derail your efforts in the long run.
+Instead, you might try to frame your goal in terms of the knowledge you will acquire along the way, people you will meet, and experiences you will gather.
+In other words, set up your path to be successful, regardless of whether or not you reach your goal.

-No matter what your track record with New Year's resolutions is, remember that you can create a different outcome by making a commitment to the goal that matters, and using these ideas to create a framework for progress and success.
-With the right focus, tools and support, you can know hot to keep New Year's resolutions and make 2017 your best year yet!
+No matter what your track record with New Year's resolutions is, remember that you can create a different outcome by making a commitment to the goal that matters and using these ideas to create a framework for progress and success.
+With the right focus, tools, and support, you can keep your New Year's resolutions and make this new year the best year yet!